VishakBaddur/Launcher/startup-genie/README.md

 ---

-**Startup Genie** - Your AI-powered co-founder platform for building successful startups! 🚀
+**Launcher** - Your AI-powered co-founder platform for building successful startups! 🚀